 Originally from Monett, MO, Huebner is pleased to have moved back to southwestern Missouri.
 He and his wife live in the Joplin, MO area, his home base for carrying out MPF prairie management.

 “I look forward to helping protect Missouri’s prairies for many years to come,” Huebner says, “I started my career working on prairies and consider it a real blessing to be able to spend nearly every day at work on a prairie.”
-In his spare time, Jerod is an avid hunter and angler and enjoys spending time outside with his wife and one-year-old son.
+In his spare time, Jerod is an avid hunter and angler and enjoys spending time outside with his wife, preschool-aged son, and baby daughter.

 Amy Humphrey Hayes, Administrative Operations Coordinator

 Amy Humphrey Hayes brings a varied background to her position as Administrative Operations Coordinator.
 After earning Bachelor of Arts degrees in French and Russian at the University of Kansas, Amy embarked on a professional music career with husband Joe, touring North America, England, France, and Japan as two-piece rock band Clatter.
 During this time Amy also maintained a freelance web and graphic design business.